pitivi/pitivi/docs/design/2007_design/2007_Advanced_UI_implementation.md

 -   The smart group keeps track of its own position: Setting the x or y properties on a smartgroup will cause all the group's children to move accordingly.
--   The smart gropu keeps track of its size: If any of the group's children change size or position, the group recomputes its width and height properties.
+-   The smart group keeps track of its size: If any of the group's children change size or position, the group recomputes its width and height properties.